Lesson Plan - Get It!

 If you were unable to remember all the units of length and weight, or if you had a difficult time coming up with examples, review the Related Lessons found in the right-hand sidebar before moving forward with this lesson.

 In this lesson, you will investigate units of customary measurement used to measure volume.
 Before you can start learning and using units of volume, you have to know the definition.
-If you already know, or have some idea of what volume is, tell your teacher or parent.
+If you already know, or have some idea of what volume is, write it down.

 If you are uncertain what "volume" means, look at the Definition of Volume on Math is Fun.
-After reading the definition and looking at the examples, explain to your teacher or parent what volume means.
+After reading the definition and looking at the examples, write down in your own words what volume means.